AeEn123/Roblox-assets-extractor/README.md

 > If you are using version 0.4 or earlier, autoupdate functionality will be broken.
 In such cases, please download from here instead.

 # Roblox Assets Extractor
-This tool is designed to extract cached data from your Roblox installation by inspecting the headers of cached files.
+This tool extracts cached data from your Roblox installation by looking at the headers of cached files.

 # FAQ
 ### Does this interfere with the roblox client?